lfdoherty/canvas-picker/README.md

 ## Notes

 If you set your fill or stroke style to a transparent color, the result will still be pickable (even though it's invisible.)
-In other words, this library cannot handle transparency.
+In other words this library cannot handle transparency.

 Every different object you create requires a hidden canvas object to be created and drawn to.
 This means that large numbers of objects (more than ~1000) will use a *lot* of RAM and make your draw calls *much* slower.
 If you need high performance (especially animation) you need to create your own custom solution.